ionic-team/ionic-framework/packages/core/src/components/alert/readme.md

 Array of buttons to be added to the alert.
-See AlertButton type for valid options

 #### cssClass

 string

-Additional class or classes to apply to the alert
+Additional classes to apply for custom CSS.
+If multiple classes are provided they should be separated by spaces.

 #### enableBackdropDismiss

 boolean

 If true, the alert will be dismissed when the backdrop is clicked.
+Defaults to `true`.

 #### enterAnimation

-Animation to be used when the alert is shown
+Animation to use when the alert is presented.

 #### inputs

 Array of input to show in the alert.
-See AlertInput type for valid options

 #### leaveAnimation

-Animation to be used when the alert is dismissed
+Animation to use when the alert is dismissed.

 #### message

 string

-Message to be shown in the alert
+The main message to be displayed in the alert.

 #### subTitle

 string

-Subtitle for the alert
+The subtitle in the heading of the alert.
+Displayed under the title.

 #### title

 string

-Title for the alert
+The main title in the heading of the alert.

 #### translucent

 boolean

-If true, alert will become translucent.
-Requires support for backdrop-filters.
+If true, the alert will be translucent.
+Defaults to `false`.

 #### willAnimate

 boolean

-Enable alert animations.
-If false, alert will not animate in
+If true, the alert will animate.
+Defaults to `true`.

 ## Attributes